wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-01.md

 # Publish and Subscribe

-All of the following features for Publish & Subscribe are mandatory for WAMP Basic Profile implementations supporting the respective roles.
+All of the following features for Publish & Subscribe are mandatory for WAMP Basic Profile implementations supporting the respective roles, i.e. *Publisher*, *Subscriber* and *Dealer*.

 ## Subscribing and Unsubscribing